 \paragraph{Architectural changes for faster learning.} Several interesting modifications have been proposed to increase training or inference speed.
-KiloNeRF~\cite{reiser2021kilonerf} replaced the large MLP with multiple small MLPS that fit only a small, disjoint part of the 3D space.
-This drastically speeds up the inference time (often by $60\times$), but has no effect on the training process itself.
+KiloNeRF~\cite{reiser2021kilonerf} and deep local shapes~\cite{chabra2020deep} replaced the large MLP with multiple small MLPS that fit only a small, disjoint part of the 3D space.
+Such approaches dramatically speed up the inference time (often by $60\times$) and in some cases enable better generalization~\cite{mehta2021modulated}, but they have little to no effect on the training process itself.
 ACORN~\cite{martel2021acorn} utilized an adaptive coordinate decomposition to efficiently fit various signals.
-By utilizing a combination of integer programming and interpolation, ACORN reduced training time for fitting of images and 3D point clouds by one to two orders of magnitude compared to techniques like SIREN~\cite{sitzmann2020implicit} and convolutional occupancy network~\cite{peng2020convolutional}.
-However, ACORN does not leverage cross-scale similarity of visual signals which often leads to long times to convergence for very large signals.
-Moreover, the adaptive optimized blocks calls for complex integer programming which can be prohibitively expensive.
+By utilizing a combination of integer programming and interpolation, ACORN reduced training time for fitting of images and 3D point clouds by one to two orders of magnitude compared to techniques like SIREN~\cite{sitzmann2020implicit} and the convolutional occupancy network~\cite{peng2020convolutional}.
+However, ACORN does not leverage the cross-scale similarity of visual signals, and this often leads to long convergence times for very large signals.
+Moreover, the adaptive optimized blocks requires integer programming and several hundreds of thousands of gradient steps which can be prohibitively expensive.